Isikeli Mataitoga

-Isikeli Uluinairai Mataitoga is a Fijian diplomat and the incumbent Ambassador of Fiji to Japan, concurrently the non-resident ambassador to the Philippines and Russia.
-He presented his credentials to Japanese Emperor Akihito at the Tokyo Imperial Palace on 13 January 2010, to Russian President Dmitry Medvedev at the Moscow Kremlin on 5 February 2010, and then to Philippines President Benigno Aquino III at the Malacañang Palace on 10 January 2013.
-Prior to his appointment, Mataitoga was Solicitor General of Fiji from 1993 to 1997, and subsequently a judge of the High Court of Fiji.
-He was also Acting Minister for Foreign Affairs from 2006 to 2007.
+He was the former ambassador of Fiji to Japan, he was concurrently the non-resident ambassador to the Philippines, Russia, Vietnam and non-resident High Commissioner to Brunei.
+He presented his credentials to Japanese Emperor Akihito at the Tokyo Imperial Palace on 13 January 2010, to Russian president Dmitry Medvedev at the Moscow Kremlin on 5 February 2010, and then to Philippines President Benigno Aquino III at the Malacañang Palace on 10 January 2013.
+He presented his credentials to Vietnamese President HE Mr. Tran Dai Quang on 9 November 2016.
+He presented his credentials to His Majesty Sultan Haji Hassanal Bolkiah Mu’izzaddin Waddaulah in 2019.